regreen/EMBD_public/embryocrop/README_embryocrop.md

 1. Configure your environment

 Clone repository with GIT
-1. If you donít already have GIT installed, go to https://git-scm.com/download/ .
+1. If you don‚Äôt already have GIT installed, go to https://git-scm.com/download/ .
 You may need to enable security settings to be sure it will download.
 2. Check install by going to terminal or command prompt and enter:
        > git --version
        *if installed a version will be listed in the terminal